khaledsukkar2/Next-Gen-HR-A-SaaS-based-HR-management-system-powered-by-AI-and-smart-contracts/README.md

 ### 0- SaaS Subscription

-The **SaaS Subscription Model** for Next-Gen HR is designed to provide organizations with flexible and cost-effective access to the HR management system.
+The **SaaS Subscription Model** for NexHR is designed to provide organizations with flexible and cost-effective access to the HR management system.
 This model offers several key features and benefits:

-**Subscription Tiers:** Next-Gen HR offers multiple subscription tiers to cater to the varying needs of different organizations.
+**Subscription Tiers:** NexHR offers multiple subscription tiers to cater to the varying needs of different organizations.

 **Cost-Effectiveness:** By adopting a subscription-based model, organizations can avoid the significant upfront costs associated with traditional software purchases.
 Instead, they pay a predictable, recurring fee that covers all aspects of the service, including maintenance and support.

-**Accessibility:** As a cloud-based solution, Next-Gen HR can be accessed from anywhere with an internet connection.
+**Accessibility:** As a cloud-based solution, NexHR can be accessed from anywhere with an internet connection.
 This ensures that HR teams and employees can use the system remotely.

 Below is a sequence diagram illustrating the flow of the SaaS Subscription System: